top of page

 Don’t let Arlington become the next Houston

 The County is moving to rapidly accelerate growth.
-Plans to eliminate single-family zoning and other zoning changes would transform Arlington from an urban village to a paved metropolis.
+Efforts to eliminate low-density residential areas (like single-family zoning) and other changes would transform Arlington from an near-urban village of diverse density options to a paved metropolis monolith.
 Changes will leave us increasingly vulnerable to disastrous flooding and escalating taxes.
-Leaders have not fully informed us of the magnitude of these plans, quantified costs or addressed consequences.
+Leaders have not fully informed us of the magnitude of these plans, quantified costs, or addressed consequences.

 Spurred by July 2019 flooding, Arlingtonians for our Sustainable Future (ASF) organized to provide education and advocacy in our community.
 We stand for informed citizen democracy.
 Before enacting further zoning changes that will increase density, our community needs to understand and address consequences.